In one tiny German town, nobody worries about energy bills

-FELDHEIM, Germany (AP) — Europeans are opening their energy bills with trepidation these days, bracing for hefty price hikes as utility companies pass on the surging cost of natural gas, oil and electricity tied to Russia’s war in Ukraine.
+FELDHEIM, Germany — Europeans are opening their energy bills with trepidation these days, bracing for hefty price increases as utility companies pass on the surging cost of natural gas, oil and electricity tied to Russia’s war on Ukraine.
 Many are trying to conserve by turning down the heat and shutting off lights this winter.

 Not so the people of Feldheim, population 130.

-Located about an hour and a half south of Berlin, this modest but well-kept village has been energy self-sufficient for more than a decade.
+Located 90 minutes south of Berlin, this modest but well-kept village has been energy self-sufficient for more than a decade.

 A bold experiment launched in the mid-1990s saw Feldheim erect a handful of wind turbines to provide electricity to the village.
 Then it built a local grid, solar panels, battery storage and more turbines.
-A biogas plant put up to keep piglets warm was expanded, providing extra income to the farmers’ cooperative, which pumps hot water through a village-wide central heating system.
+A biogas plant put up to keep piglets warm was expanded, providing extra income to the farmers’ cooperative, which pumps hot water through a villagewide central heating system.
 A hydrogen production facility is also under construction.

 Now, 55 wind turbines can be seen but not heard on the sloping farmlands around Feldheim and residents enjoy some of the cheapest electricity and natural gas rates in Germany.